-Both societies were prosperous and commercially advanced where wealthy aristocracies dominated.
+Both were advanced societies : The societies were prosperous and commercially advanced where wealthy aristocracies dominated.
 The artisan and the merchant classes were also well developed, which is an aspect of Egypt and Mesopotamia similarities.
 The development in trade, commerce and agriculture led to an overall cultural progress unparalleled anywhere in the ancient world.